 This is an 8 AM class.
 More than once you will be tempted to take class from your comfy bed while you are waking up, while having breakfast, etc. While this is understandable, it is not acceptable.
-You are expected to wake up early and get ready for online class.
-Don't fool yourself into thinking that you are as alert and engaged with your instructor, and most importantly your teammates, while halfawake in your bed... with the temptation of going back to sleep; while having breakfast, etc.
+You are expected to wake up early and get ready for online class as you would for an in-person class.
+Don't fool yourself into thinking that you are as alert and engaged with your instructor, and most importantly your teammates, while half-awake in your bed... with the temptation of going back to sleep; while having breakfast, etc.